PRVR: Partially Relevant Video Retrieval: Related Work

-\textbf{VMR}.
 The VMR task is to retrieve moments semantically relevant to the given query from a given single untrimmed video or a large collection of untrimmed videos.
-The former is known as SVMR~\cite{anne2017localizing,liu2021context,zheng2022progressive,qu2020fine,liu2020jointly,yang2022video,wang2021visual}, and the latter is known as VCMR~\cite{escorcia2019temporal,paul2021text,zhang2020hierarchical,wang2022siamese}.
-In SVMR, existing methods mainly concentrate on how to precisely localize temporal boundings of target moments, and could be typically classified as proposal-based methods~\cite{chen2018temporally,yuan2019semantic,zhang2019man,wang2020temporally,gao2021fast} and proposal-free methods~\cite{yuan2019find,qu2020fine,chen2020rethinking}.
+The former is known as single video moment retrieval (SVMR)~\cite{anne2017localizing,liu2021context,zheng2022progressive,qu2020fine,liu2020jointly,yang2022video,tang2024context,jiang2024sdn}, and the latter is known as video corpus moment retrieval (VCMR)~\cite{escorcia2019temporal,paul2021text,zhang2020hierarchical,wang2022siamese}.
+In SVMR, existing methods mainly concentrate on how to precisely localize temporal boundings of target moments, and could be typically classified as proposal-based methods~\cite{chen2018temporally,yuan2019semantic,zhang2019man,wang2020temporally,gao2021fast,wang2021structured} and proposal-free methods~\cite{yuan2019find,wu2020tree,qu2020fine,fang2023you,zhang2023text,zhao2023diffusionvmr}.
 Proposal-based methods first generate multiple moment proposals, then match them with a query to determine the most relevant one from the proposals.
 Without generating moment proposals, proposal-free methods predict the start and end time points of the target moment based on the fused video-query feature.
-As the extension of SVMR, the VCMR task is to retrieve moments (or video segments) that are semantically relevant w.r.t. a given query from a collection of untrimmed videos.
-The state-of-the-art methods (\eg ReLoCLNet \cite{zhang2021video} and XML \cite{lei2020tvr}) for VCMR have a two-stage workflow.
-The first stage is to retrieve a number of candidate videos which may contain the target moment, while the second stage is to retrieve moments from the candidate videos.

-Different from video moment retrieval aiming to retrieve moments, our proposed PRVR task aims to retrieve untrimmed videos.
-Besides, while PRVR is similar to VCMR's first stage yet requires no moment-level annotations as commonly needed for VCMR.
-Therefore, a method for PRVR can in principle be used to improve a two-stage method for VCMR, and our proposed model is designed for PRVR, it can also be used for improving VCMR.
+Although SVMR methods have achieved remarkable progress, there still exists a fatal defect that a corresponding video must be provided first to obtain the ground truth moment.
+This setting fails to handle realistic scenarios where videos are not specifically provided and are generally collected in a large database.
+Luckily, our PRVR task can serve as a reliable prior step by providing videos that are partially related to a query from a large untrimmed video collection, thereby laying the groundwork for SVMR.